API platform Postman valued at $5.6 billion in $225 million fundraise – TechCrunch

 “We are solving a fundamental problem for the technology landscape.
 Big companies tend to be slower as they have many other things on their plate,” he told me two years ago.

 “Every company in every industry in the world today uses APIs and needs an API platform.
-This trend is only growing with the move to cloud and digital experiences,” he said in an interview with TechCrunch Tuesday.
+This trend is only growing with the move to cloud and digital experiences,” he said in a recent interview with TechCrunch.

 The startup today leads the market.
 Which would explain the investors’ excitement.
 Postman declined to share its revenue but its new round was financed at over 100 multiples of that, according to an investor with knowledge of the matter.